skorasaurus/carto-manual/carto_manual.md

 = Format =

 Before you even start, organize your data however you'd like. tilemill supports postgis, SHP, geojson, CSV (must be formatted correctly - see http://www.mapbox.com/tilemill/docs/guides/google-docs/) and maybe something else.
+Make sure that its in the same projection used in tilemill, EPSG:4326.

 However, if you're really particular on performance or want to render large amount of data (like entire countries), go with postgis and shp instead of geojson or spreadsheets.